Managing Your Time During an ERP Implementation

-Conducting day-to-day tasks while your small or medium-sized business implements a new ERP system is a challenge that often gets overlooked.
+Keepin up with day-to-day tasks while your small or midsized business implements a new ERP system is a challenge.

-Companies who have struggled with systems implementations say things such as, “It’s hard to do our day job and be part of the implementation team.”
-They feel that both they and their colleagues are unable to juggle the additional workload and education that comes with adopting a new system.
+Staff at companies who have struggled with ERP implementations often say, “It’s hard to do our day job and be part of the implementation team.”
+They feel that they are unable to juggle the additional workload and education that comes with adopting a new system.

-The value modern ERP can bring to your business is too significant to pass up, however, so here are a few ways to manage your time as you implement your new ERP system.
+The value that an ERP system can bring to your business is too significant to pass up, however, so here are a few ways to manage your time as you implement your new ERP system.

 As a leader, you’ll be critical to the success of a systems implementation.
 To ensure you don’t lose focus of the necessary tasks of your core job, formally block out time for both your implementation role and day-to-day role.
 Try dedicating, for example, a three-hour block each morning to focus solely on the implementation; then, after lunch, you can focus on your routine daily tasks.
 Don’t forget to work in some flex time for unforeseen issues, such as a coworker who needs help, computer downtime, etc.